 The Commission considered that the situation in Italy was exceptional.
 The interests of the proletarian defense are so pressing that they demand that the greatest efforts should be made in favour of revolutionary unity.
-This situation inspired the concrete situation permitted, to put into practice the decisions of the Congress and of the Fusion Commission.
+This situation inspired our resolution.

-The speaker, after having read the resolution of the Italian Commission, stated that it found it necessary, in order to insure the application of the resolution, to add two representatives of the minority of the Party chosen from the best militants to the Executive Committee of the Italian Communist Party (the Bureau
+The speaker, after having read the resolution of the Italian Commission, stated that it found it necessary, in order to insure the application of the resolution, to add two representatives of the minority of the Party chosen from the best militants to the Executive Committee of the Italian Communist Party (the Bureau now consists of five members).